hkwu/Campus-Tools/README.md

 UWaterloo-API-Stuff
 ===================
 A collection of code using UWaterloo API.
-Python shell by Alber O'Connor.
+Python shell by Albert O'Connor.